Colettine Poor Clares: Colettines in Britain

+The Colettine monastery in Nottingham was founded in 1927 and was home to a shrine of Our Lady of Confidence.
+In 1928, Bishop Francis Vaughan asked his cousin, Mother Felix Clare Vaughan, abbess of Notting Hill, to send sisters to his Welsh diocese, and the community of Ty Mam Duw was founded.
+In 2018, the nuns from Ty Mam Duw in Hawarden joined those of Nottingham.
+Although they had hoped to renovate a smaller building, in May 2023, the nuns vacated the deteriorating monastery and purchased a Poor Clares convent in Hereford, with the proceeds from the sale of the monastery in Hawarden.

+The Monastery of Our Lady and St Joseph in Ellesmere, Shropshire is an enclosed community attached to the parish church of St. Michael.

 Colettines in the United States

-In Germany, the late 19th-century saw a major wave of suppressions of monastic institutions under the government policy of Kulturkampf.
-Among them was the Colettine monastery in Düsseldorf, whose members had been expelled from their home.
-They sought a place of refuge in the United States and sent requests to various dioceses around the country.
-The Bishop of Cleveland agreed to receive them into his diocese, and five nuns of the German community travelled there in 1877, establishing a small monastery in the city on Perry Street.
-They were the first monastery of the Order of St. Clare in North America.
+There are today twelve monasteries of Poor Clares of the Colettine observance in the United States, originating from St. Colette’s foundation in Ghent.
+A house at Tongres was founded from Ghent in 1845; Tongres in turn sent a colony of nuns to Düsseldorf, Germany in 1859.
+Forced into exile by Bismarck's Kulturkampf, the Düsseldorf Poor Clares carried the primitive ideal first to the Netherlands and then to the United States, establishing the first Poor Clare monastery of the reform of St. Colette in Cleveland, Ohio in 1877.
+It is from this Cleveland motherhouse that the other American foundations were made, including a monastery in Chicago, Illinois in 1893.

 In 1916 Bishop Peter James Muldoon, of Rockford, Illinois invited the sisters in Cleveland to establish a presence in his diocese.

+From Cleveland's 1893 foundation in Chicago, a new foundation was made in Roswell, New Mexico in November of 1948.
+The Roswell monastery has in its turn made six foundations.

 The Poor Clare Monastery of Our Lady of Mercy, in Belleville, Illinois, under the patronage of Our Lady of Guadalupe, was founded in June 1986 from the Poor Clare Monastery of Our Lady of Guadalupe in Roswell, New Mexico.

 Seven founding sisters arrived in Kokomo, Indiana in 1959, at the invitation of Most Rev. John J. Carberry, the bishop of the Diocese of Lafayette-in-Indiana.

-Today there are also monasteries in California, Illinois and South Carolina.
+Today there are also monasteries in California, Illinois and Virginia.
 Foundations from the American monasteries have been established in Brazil (1950) and the Netherlands (1990).